VeckoTheGecko/VeckoTheGecko/README.md

 _Please tag me @VeckoTheGecko if you want my feedback on things.
 I get a lot of notifications - it helps me filter out the signal from the noise._

 ```
-⌨👦☕ Employed at Utrecht University
+⌨👦☕ Employed at Utrecht University until 2027
 🌱🌱🌱 Chasing a career in earth data and research software engineering, focussing on
     the Pangeo ecosystem.
 🌲🌊🌏 Passionate about the environment and sustainability